Post by QNPoohBear on Apr 28, 2006 15:04:03 GMT -5

-*This outfit was worn by Josefina in the short story "A Reward for Josefina"*
+This outfit is worn by Josefina in the short story "A Reward for Josefina".

 This is another must have and even nicer than the weaving outfit.
 The camisa is heavy, plain cotton and beautifully embroidered at the yoke.
 The embroidery is brick red flowers with yellow centers, green leaves and black stems.
 The embroiderey is very detailed and nice.
 The woven sash is a little small and fits skinnier Josefinas and just barely fits Gotz Little Sisters.
 The skirt is pretty, lightweight cotton and the little lace at the hem is a nice tough.
 A+